occamai/honeycombsecurity/README.md

 # The Honeycomb Security Project
-Active Monitoring For Cyberthreat Detection For Production Systems.
+Active Monitoring For Cyberthreat Detection In Production Systems.

 ![HSP](/honeycombsecurity.png)

+# Roadmap

 Please watch this repo.
 We will have updates soon !